OUR FARADAY UNIQUE STILL

 'A still like no other...'

-Our whisky still is a single copper-pot which produces a flavourful spirit of extraordinary strength and purity and was designed by Dr David Faraday, descendent of the ground-breaking Victorian scientist, Michael Faraday.
+Our Faraday whisky still is a single copper-pot which produces a flavourful spirit of extraordinary strength and purity and was designed by Dr David Faraday, a relative of the ground-breaking Victorian scientist, Michael Faraday.
 As of 2013 we have a pair of these stills.

-However, in 2014 we commissioned a pair of Scottish-style ‘lantern’ stills which allow us to experiment with new whiskies.
+In 2014 we also commissioned a pair of Scottish-style ‘lantern’ stills which allow us to experiment with new whiskies.

-Each morning our unique copper-pot still is charged with our own malted barley wash.
+We charge our Faraday stills with our own malted barley wash.
 As the steam heats the liquid it starts to bubble and the vapour rises into a copper column above the still.
 The column has a number of perforated plates and the vapour condenses on the first plate before returning to the still.

 As the process continues, the vapour reaches the second plate… and so on, before evaporating and falling back to the still; each step leaving the spirit smoother, softer and more refined than before.
 Eventually the spirit is drawn from the seventh plate on the second column and piped into our glass spirit safe (see pic above) where it lands, literally drop by drop, over the course of the day.